This Miami asset recovery boutique is counsel to the Chilean liquidator of what is alleged to be Latin America's first Ponzi scheme

 History of the practice

 The firm holds a niche spot in the cross-border insolvency market, applying a multi-disciplinary approach to use cross-border insolvencies as an asset recovery tool.
-Who's Who Legal lists Davis and partner Arnoldo Lacayo as experts in asset recovery.
+Who's Who Legal lists Davis and partners Annette Escobar and Arnoldo Lacayo as experts in asset tracing.

 Grossman heads up the firm's international insolvency and financial litigation practice, which operates out of a solitary office in Miami.

 It primarily represents liquidators, insolvency practitioners and victims of fraud, including international banks, sovereign governments and government institutions, lenders and multinational corporations, as well as individuals.